Old Parliament House, Canberra: Museum of Australian Democracy at Old Parliament House

+As of 2026, the Museum of Australian Democracy is a Corporate Commonwealth entity within the Infrastructure, Transport, Regional Development, Communications, Sport & Arts portfolio.

 Arson attacks

-The building was set alight twice during protests staged by so-called sovereign citizens, a movement that rejects elected officials and law enforcement, including the courts.
+The building was set alight twice during protests staged by sovereign citizens.
 The protesters had tried to infiltrate the Aboriginal Tent Embassy group.
-Ngunnawal elder Matilda House-Williams, who was present when the site was established in 1972, condemned the fire and said the protest did not represent the embassy or the Indigenous people of Canberra.
+Ngunnawal elder Matilda House-Williams condemned the fire and said the protest did not represent the group or the Indigenous people of Canberra.
 On 21 December 2021, the front doors were scorched by a fire whose cause was originally thought to be accidental or intentional lighting by protesters.
 Nine days later, the doors, portico, and façade were all substantially damaged by a larger fire, which was intentionally lit.
 As of 2022, repairs were under way at an expected cost of more than $5.3 million.
-Some of those responsible were charged.
+Some of those allegedly responsible were charged.

 Engineering heritage award

 Both the old and new Parliament House received an Engineering Heritage National Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.